LinkedIn Guide

 OR,

-you're feeling stuck because your business doesn't have a LinkedIn presence yet.
+You're feeling stuck because your business doesn't have a LinkedIn presence yet.

 It’s okay, you can let go of the confusion, my friend!